Opus10/django-pgtrigger/docs/tutorial.rst

 Soft-delete models
 ------------------

-A soft-delete model is one that sets a field on the model to ``False`` instead of deleting the model from the database.
+A soft-delete model is one that sets a field on the model to a value upon delete instead of deleting the model from the database.
 For example, it is common is set an ``is_active`` field on a model to ``False`` to soft delete it.

-The `pgtrigger.SoftDelete` trigger takes the field as an argument and sets it to ``False`` whenever a deletion happens on the model.
+The `pgtrigger.SoftDelete` trigger takes the field as an argument and a value to set on delete.
+The value defaults to ``False``.
 For example:

 .. code-block:: python